Before we talk about leaky gut syndrome, let’s talk about what the intestines are and what they do.

 Widespread immune reaction is caused by the high permeability of the intestinal walls.
 The particles enter the bloodstream and cause inflammation throughout the body.

-No one knows the exact causes of leaky gut, but medical practitioners believe that the following are a few factors that are believed to play a role:
+No one knows the exact causes of leaky gut, but medical practitioners believe certain effects matter.

 - Excessive sugar intake: An unhealthy diet high in sugar, particularly fructose, harms the barrier function of the intestinal wall